-Mr. Zhou Jing and Mr. Yang Guocai, the former members of the Nomination Committee, resigned with effect from 27 November 2012.
-A Nomination Committee meeting had not been held by the former committee members regarding the appointment of Mr. Meng Xianglin and Mr. Dong Guangwu as independent non-executive Directors with effect from 27 November 2012.
-Instead, their appointment was discussed and approved by the Directors at a board meeting of the Company held on 27 November 2012.
+A Nomination Committee meeting had not been held by the Nomination Committee members regarding the appointment of Mr. Zhang Shenxin as an executive Director and the vice-chairman of the Board with effect from 13 May 2013.
+Instead, his appointment was discussed and approved by the Directors at a board meeting of the Company held on 13 May 2013.